2600hz/kazoo/applications/crossbar/doc/auth.md

 #### Link an User to a SSO Application

-When the user is signing on with A Single Sign On provider for the first time, it should login with its own Kazoo credentials only for this time, and then make a request to this API to link its Kazoo's user to the SSO.
-After this the user can sign in with SSO regularly without the need to use Kazoo credentials again.
+When the user is signing on with A Single Sign On provider for the first time, it should login with its own Kazoo credentials one more time, and then make a request to this API to link its Kazoo's user to the SSO.
+After that the user can sign in with SSO regularly and no need to use Kazoo credentials again.

 > PUT /v2/auth/links/{LINK_ID}